priglmeier/MSTP_Taconite_Conflict/README.md

 ## Reporting Issues
 Please search the existing issues before creating a new case.
+Be concise, courteous and detailed with issue reporting please.
 This is a very large terrain 272.25Km Sq.
 Reporting any issues requires using the in-game map to get the coordinates where the issue occurred and a 1-2 line description of the problem.
 More detailed issues will require a log snippets or zipped logs to review.

 ## Example - Minor Issue 1
 Map location 172.00 x 333.50
-Issue: The Military tent at the location is floating above the ground.
+Issue: The Military tent at the location coords is floating above the ground 1m.

 ## Example - Major Issue 2
 Map location 172.00 x 333.50